 Of course, there are trade-offs to buying an entry level machine.
 It is weatherproof, but NOT waterproof.
 It’s fine to submerge the coils, but the control box should not be placed in water.
 The operating frequency of 7.69kHz is great for coins and relics, but is not suitable for gold – for that you’ll need a dedicated gold prospecting detector.

 A bigger issue is the lack of a manual ground balance setting.
 While this isn’t a problem when you’re a beginner, at some point you’ll want more control over the ground balance – especially in environments with heavy mineralization.

 On the other hand, the lack of manual ground balance makes the detector easier to use.
 So, for beginners, it’s still a great choice.

 With a list price of just $289, the F22 is firmly within the entry-level category, but it provides surprisingly strong performance.
 Fisher also offers a generous 5-year warranty, so if you’re looking for an entry-level machine without breaking the bank, the F22 is a no-brainer.

 Note: If you want all the features of the F22 but with the addition of manual ground balance, the Fisher F44 is an option to consider.
 The Garrett ACE 250 is another good option.

 Another excellent entry-level detector is the Garrett ACE 400.
 It’s a bit more expensive than the Fisher F22, but comes with extra features that aren't found on the cheapest metal detectors.

 How does it perform though?

-Despite these issues, if you’re looking for a simple beginner metal detector that’s lightweight, very easy to use and provides great value, the Silver uMax is an excellent choice.
-The lifetime warranty also shows Tesoro are confident in the durability of their product.
-If you want a screen, however, then go for the F22.
+Despite these issues, if you’re looking for a beginner metal detector that’s a step up from the F22 and provides great value, the ACE 400 is an excellent choice.

 Now, if you want something more advanced than an entry-level model, here’s a list of the top options by type of hunting.